 Sandy Springs is a larger medium-sized city located in the state of Georgia.
-With a population of 105,330 people and 22 constituent neighborhoods, Sandy Springs is the sixth largest community in Georgia.
+With a population of 108,080 people and 35 constituent neighborhoods, Sandy Springs is the seventh largest community in Georgia.

 Sandy Springs home prices are not only among the most expensive in Georgia, but Sandy Springs real estate also consistently ranks among the most expensive in America.

-Sandy Springs is a decidedly white-collar city, with fully 92.47% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Sandy Springs is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Sandy Springs who work in sales jobs (15.94%), management occupations (13.29%), and office and administrative support (9.30%).
+Sandy Springs is a decidedly white-collar city, with fully 92.46% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Sandy Springs is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Sandy Springs who work in management occupations (18.15%), sales jobs (11.55%), and business and financial occupations (11.04%).

 Also of interest is that Sandy Springs has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Sandy Springs is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Langs. of India.